 - Art in Public Places Program: A program of temporary and permanent art, including performing art, may be developed.

-The Clean Team will only operate within District boundaries.
+The Clean Team only operates within District boundaries.
 The special benefit to assessed parcels from these services is increased commercial activity, which directly relates to increased building occupancy and customer usage.
 Dirty and unclean sidewalks deter pedestrians and commercial activity.